AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        type Expr_Access is access Expr; --  Access to a Expr

        type Expr_Kind_Type is (Bin_Op_Plus, Bin_Op_Minus, Num);
-       --  A regular enum
+       --  A regular enumeration type

        type Expr (Kind : Expr_Kind_Type) is record
-          --      ^ The discriminant is an enum case Kind is
+          --      ^ The discriminant is an enumeration value case Kind is
              when Bin_Op_Plus | Bin_Op_Minus =>
                 Left, Right : Expr_Access;